niy42/rav_project/README.md

 npm start

 ```
-Contributing
+## Contributing
 Guidelines for contributing to the project.

-Fork the repository.
+- Fork the repository.
-Create a new branch: git checkout -b feature/YourFeature.
+- Create a new branch: git checkout -b feature/YourFeature.
-Make your changes and commit them: git commit -m 'Add some feature'.
+- Make your changes and commit them: git commit -m 'Add some feature'.
-Push to the branch: git push origin feature/YourFeature.
+- Push to the branch: git push origin feature/YourFeature.
-Submit a pull request.
+- Submit a pull request.

-License
+## License
 This project is licensed under the MIT License - see the LICENSE file for details.

-Contact
+## Contact

-Your Name - obanlaniyi42@gmail.com
+email: obanlaniyi42@gmail.com
 Project Link: https://github.com/niy42/rav-project